Paul-HenryP/youtube_downloader/README.md

 # youtube_downloader
-A youtube downloader app using Django and yt_dlp.
+A youtube downloader web app using Django and yt_dlp.

-# Useful scripts / setup
+# Useful commands / setup
 Download [yt_dlp](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#installation), which is an alternative to the pytube module.

 `pip install yt_dlp`